curl/everything-curl/usingcurl/returns.md

  7. Failed to connect to host. curl managed to get an IP address to the machine and it tried to setup a TCP connection to the host but failed.
-This can be because you have specified the wrong port number, entered the wrong host name, the wrong protocol or perhaps because there is a firewall or another network equipment in between that blocks the traffic from getting through.
+This can be because you have specified the wrong port number, entered the wrong hostname, the wrong protocol or perhaps because there is a firewall or another network equipment in between that blocks the traffic from getting through.